written by

 Additionally, your learning curve will depend a lot on your goals and how well you've set yourself up to achieve them.

-Short Answer: As Little as a Month
+Short answer: As little as a month

 The beginner who just wants to learn enough to stay alive in deep water can probably learn the basics in under a month.
 Someone who is keen to swim their first triathlon will require much more training on higher level techniques and will need to build up their physical endurance.
 If your goal is to learn quickly then booking some private lessons a couple days a week and practicing on your own as often as you can is really the best way to go.